CLASS™ Classroom Assessment Scoring System

 The Goals of Our Curriculum

 The most important goal of our early childhood curriculum is to help children become enthusiastic learners.
 This means encouraging children to be active and creative explorers who are not afraid to try out their ideas and to think their own thoughts.
 Our goal is to help children become independent, self-confident, inquisitive learners.
 We're teaching them how to learn, not just in preschool, but all through their lives.
 We're allowing them to learn at their own pace and in the ways that are best for them.
 We're giving them good habits and attitudes, particularly a positive sense of themselves, which will make a difference throughout their lives.
-Our curriculum identifies goals in all areas of development,
+Our curriculum identifies goals in all areas of development.
+Click here for details.

 The activities we plan for children, the way we organize the environment, select toys and materials, plan the daily schedule, and talk with children, are all designed to accomplish the goals of our curriculum and give your child a successful start in school.
+Click here to view classroom learning areas and the skills children can experience as they participate.

 The Family's Role